Find the Leak · Fix the Weakness · Rebuild the Revenue

 04 · The Integration

-Firms with mismatch rates above 40% are typically losing 8–15% of attainable client revenue purely to the wrong human-to-human pairing.
-No HARVEST-only diagnostic surfaces this.
+Firms with mismatch rates above 40% typically lose 8–15% of the revenue those clients could bring — purely because the wrong person is in the chair.

 A